SITE-Web-Devs/Singly-Linked-List/readme.md

---Why would or wouldn't you want to use a singly linked list?--
+***Why would or wouldn't you want to use a singly linked list?

-**They are more flexible than an array.**
+**They are more flexible than an array.

   -A linked list data structure is dynamic, it can grow and shrink in memory while a function is running.